-Gasoline and diesel excise taxes (levied per gallon) are usually justified as a form of user tax paid by those who benefit from road construction and maintenance.
+Gasoline and Diesel Excise Taxes.
+Levied per gallon, these are usually justified as a form of user tax paid by those who benefit from road construction and maintenance.
 Though gas taxes-along with tolls-are one of the best ways to raise revenue for transportation projects (roughly approximating a user fee for infrastructure use), gasoline represents a large input for most businesses, so states that levy higher rates have a less competitive business tax climate.
-State excise taxes on gasoline range from 58.7 cents in Pennsylvania to 13.77 cents per gallon in Alaska.
+State excise taxes on gasoline range from 70.95 cents in California (although this tax is suspended from June through December 2022) to 15.13 cents per gallon in Alaska.
 The Index relies upon calculated rates from the American Petroleum Institute, capturing states' base excise taxes in addition to other gallonage-based fees and ad valorem taxes placed upon gasoline.
 General sales tax rates that apply to gasoline are included in this calculated rate, but states which include, or partially include, gasoline in the sales tax base are rewarded in the sales tax breadth measure.

-Tobacco, spirits, and beer excise taxes can discourage in-state consumption and encourage consumers to seek lower prices in neighboring jurisdictions (Moody and Warcholik, 2004).
+Tobacco, Spirits, and Beer Excise Taxes.
+These taxes can discourage in-state consumption and encourage consumers to seek lower prices in neighboring jurisdictions (Moody and Warcholik, 2004).
 This impacts a wide swath of retail outlets, such as convenience stores, that move large volumes of tobacco and beer products.
 The problem is exacerbated for those retailers located near the border of states with lower excise taxes as consumers move their shopping out of state-referred to as cross-border shopping.
 There is also the growing problem of cross-border smuggling of products from states and areas that levy low excise taxes on tobacco into states that levy high excise taxes on tobacco.
-This both increases criminal activity and reduces taxable sales by legitimate retailers.31
+This both increases criminal activity and reduces taxable sales by legitimate retailers.

-States with the highest tobacco taxes per pack of 20 cigarettes are New York and Connecticut (at \$4.35 each), Rhode Island (\$4.25), Massachusetts (\$3.51), and Hawaii (\$3.20), while states with the lowest tobacco taxes are Missouri (17 cents), Georgia (37 cents), North Dakota (44 cents), North Carolina (45 cents), and Virginia (60 cents).
+States with the highest tobacco taxes per pack of 20 cigarettes are New York and Connecticut (at \$4.35 each), Rhode Island (\$4.25), Minnesota (\$3.70), and Massachusetts (\$3.51), while states with the lowest tobacco taxes are Missouri (17 cents), Georgia (37 cents), North Dakota (44 cents), North Carolina (45 cents), and South Carolina and Idaho (57 cents).

 States with the highest beer taxes on a per gallon basis are Tennessee (\$1.29), Alaska (\$1.07), Alabama (\$1.05), Georgia (\$1.01), and Hawaii (\$0.93), while states with the lowest beer taxes are Wyoming (2 cents), Missouri and Wisconsin (6 cents), and Colorado, Oregon, and Pennsylvania (each at 8 cents).
-States with the highest spirits taxes per gallon are Washington (\$32.52), Oregon (\$21.98), and Virginia (\$19.93).
+States with the highest spirits taxes per gallon are Washington (\$37.81), Oregon (\$21.95), and Virginia (\$19.89).